hicksjduk/sudoku-javascript/README.md

 By default, these are set respectively to the values 1 to 9 inclusive and 0; but different values could be specified to deal with differently-sized puzzles.
-The only (sensible) constraints on this are that `permittedValues` should not be empty, or contain duplicate values or the value of `emptySquare`.
+The only constraints on this (which are validated, and if violated cause an exception to be thrown) are that `permittedValues` should not be empty, or contain duplicate values or the value of `emptySquare`.

 The sizes of the boxes within the puzzle are calculated based on the convention that: